maxatwork/form2js/README.markdown

         }
     }

-##Why not to use jQuery .serializeArray() and similar functions in other frameworks instead?
+##Why not to use jQuery .serializeArray() or similar functions in other frameworks instead?
 .serializeArray() works a bit different.
 It makes this structure from markup in previous example:

     [